needletails/needletail-irc/Sources/NeedleTailIRC/Documentation.docc/MessageFormat.md

 ## Overview

 IRC messages follow a specific format defined by the IRC protocol standards.
-NeedleTailIRC provides type-safe representations of these messages while maintaining full compliance with the protocol specifications.
+NeedleTailIRC provides type-safe representations for parsing and encoding wire-format messages.

 ## Message Structure